Cosmos (2019 film)

 Cosmos is a 2019 science fiction film written, directed and produced by Elliot and Zander Weaver in their feature film debut.
 The film stars Tom England, Joshua Ford, Arjun Singh Panam and Ben Vardy.
 It was released in late 2019 in the United States.

 Plot

-Three young astronomers are baffled once the newest team member discovers radio signals of a seemingly impossible origin on 1420.163, in the water hole.
+Three young astronomers are baffled once the newest team member discovers radio signals of a seemingly impossible origin on 1420.163 MHz, in the water hole.
 After an unexplained power surge deletes crucial recordings, the team members unite and discover that the radio signals resolve to a response to the Arecibo message, a message beamed into space via radio waves in 1974, broadcast by a spacecraft in low Earth orbit using a cloaking system that renders the craft invisible on the visual spectrum but visible in infrared.
 After the team race to a local radio telescope array to get a new battery when a low battery threatens to halt their investigation, it turns out that the team were the first to receive and identify the message.
 At the finale, SETI coordinates a global message to be beamed to the craft: "Welcome to Earth", at which point the craft decloaks.